 Why stay at the tail end if you can be at the forefront?
 The Need for Speed, indeed.
 According to Kissmetrics, a page that takes 5 secs to load is tantamount to more than 25% abandonment.
 The website’s speed is an important metric in the Search Engine Ranking.
-This prompted Google to develop Page Speed Test to improve the user’s experience.
+This prompted Google to develop the Page Speed Test to improve the user’s experience.
 A huge file size requires huge resources from the server, which may take a high cost and a longer time to load.

 Here are the ABCs on how to speed up your website: